 Apple’s M1 Macs were its first venture into building computers that ran on silicon the company designed itself.
-Where previous Macs used Intel CPUs and GPUs, Apple’s M1 Macs used the M1 chip – a clever piece of silicon known as a system-on-a-chip (SOC) that includes the CPU, GPU, and more.
-Since the M1, Apple has launched the M1 Max and the M1 Ultra, and soon there will be the M2.
+Where previous Macs used Intel CPUs and GPUs, Apple’s M1 Macs used the M1 chip — a clever piece of silicon known as a system-on-a-chip (SOC) that includes the CPU, GPU, and more.
+Since the M1, Apple has launched several other M chips, including M2 and M3, with several different specifications for each generation of chips.
 However, it hasn’t all been plain sailing.
 In this article, we’ll look at the problems some M1 Macs have faced and how to fix them.

 Image: Apple.com